What you need to know

 Talk to someone

-• speak to your Plunket nurse or GP.
+• Speak to your Plunket nurse or GP.
 If it’s safe to do so, your Plunket nurse will ask you during your Plunket visits about your situation at home.
 They can help you get help, or PlunketLine can help refer you to help.

-• It's not OK runs the Family Violence Information Line on 0800 456 450 free from any phone, 9am to 11pm every day.
+• Are You OK runs the Family Violence Information Line on 0800 456 450 free from any phone, 24/7.

-• You can call Shine's domestic abuse hotline on 0800 744 633 from 9am to 11pm.
+• You can call Shine's domestic abuse hotline on 0508 744 633, 24/7.

 Go somewhere safe